EGBA4REAL/studio/README.md

 This is a NextJS starter in Firebase Studio.

-To get started,k take a look at src/app/page.tsx.
+To get started,kg take a look at src/app/page.tsx.